sambit-giri/tools21cm/paper/paper.md

 # Acknowledgements

-We acknowledge the contributions and feedback from Hannes Jensen, Keri Dixon, Hannah Ross, Raghunath Ghara, Ilian Iliev, Catherine Watkinson and Michele Bianco.
+We acknowledge the contributions and feedback from Keri Dixon, Hannah Ross, Raghunath Ghara, Ilian Iliev, Catherine Watkinson and Michele Bianco.
 We are also thankful for support by Swedish Research Council grant 2016-03581.

 # References